J-Daniel-S/Mutton-chop-WageTrak/README.md

 # Mutton-chop-WageTrak

 This is a Spring MVC application with a React front end intended for mobile that estimates total net pay for hourly employees given a tax rate.
-It still requires security, registration, and login.
+Currently working on security.
+It includes html basic and has the username and password hard-coded on the back end for now.
+Working on JWT for the back end next.
 There is not yet a way to add users and this will remain the case until security is implemented.
 It requires that you have MongoDB and is not currently set up to use embedded Mongo.

 It still needs a full test suite written, as well as error handling in the event that the front end cannot reach the api.